mpetavy/netio/README.md

 If you send data via a serial port then this data is either consumed (by a connected other serial port) or just vanishes to the unknown.

-In order to recognize a chunk of daat going over a serial data transfer there must be a timeout elapsing after the last byte of the chunk.
+In order to recognize a chunk of data which is transfered over a serial line there must some event which defines the end of a data chunk.
+This event is in default a timeout elapsing after the last byte of the chunk where not any data is transfered.
-By that the consuming partner recognized the end of transfer.
+By that the consuming partner recognized the end of transfer of a data chunk.

 For the sending partner the parameter "-ls" defines the time to sleep between two transfers.